 Debt issuance costs represent loan origination fees and other initial borrowing costs.
-Such costs are capitalized and included in Other assets on the consolidated balance sheets if related to the Company's Credit Facility, and are included as a reduction to Long-term debt on the consolidated balance sheets if related to the issuance of the Company's senior notes and 2026 Convertible Notes (as defined below in Note 7-Long-Term Debt).
+Such costs are capitalized and included in Other assets on the consolidated balance sheets if related to the Company's Credit Facility, and are included as a reduction to Long-term debt on the consolidated balance sheets if related to the issuance of the Company's Senior Notes and 2026 Convertible Notes.
 These costs are amortized over the term of the related debt instrument.
 The Company charges expense for unamortized debt issuance costs if the credit facility is retired prior to its maturity date.
-As of December 31, 2021, the Company had \$8 million of unamortized debt issuance costs included as a reduction to long-term debt.
 As of December 31, 2022, the Company had \$6 million of unamortized debt issuance costs included in other long-term assets, and \$12 million of unamortized debt issuance costs included as a reduction to long-term debt.
-The amortization and write-off related to deferred debt issuance costs was \$8 million, \$7 million, and \$4 million for the years ended December 31, 2020, 2021 and 2022, respectively.
+As of December 31, 2023, the Company had \$5 million of unamortized debt issuance costs included in other long-term assets, and \$10 million of unamortized debt issuance costs included in other long-term debt.
+The amortization and write-off related to deferred debt issuance costs was \$7 million, \$4 million and \$4 million for the years ended December 31, 2021, 2022 and 2023, respectively.